ctb/titus-blog/src/research-software-reuse.rst

 data is because they're afraid it's wrong `(and for good reason, apparently)
 <http://andrewgelman.com/2011/11/insecure-researchers-arent-sharing-their-data/>`__),
 which indicts the whole field).
+None of these arguments hold up, IMO.

 I personally hate `anecdotal science
 <http://ivory.idyll.org/blog/anecdotal-science.html>`__ tremendously,
 and I keep on coming back to that SUPER awesome paper with a data mining approach we wanted to try... but with a script that had a syntax error in line 2.
 Grr.
-(The entire approach turned out to be too fragile and parameter dependent to use.)
+Reuse, blocked; I didn't trust any of their work after that.
+(A good guess on my part -- the entire approach turned out to be too fragile and parameter dependent to use, and frankly the paper should not have been published.)

 My inability to use your software aside, though, I think the main point is this: